 Criteria for new review aspects

-The ANQ review plan will be valid indefinitely from 2018.
+The ANQ review plan will be valid indefinitely since 2018.
 Potential additional quality indicators will be assessed on the basis of transparent criteria and integrated into the review plan where appropriate.
 ANQ has published a list of criteria for this purpose.
 Rolling review planning allows ANQ to flexibly meet current challenges in the field of quality reviews.

 Exemption from review